cloudwatt/applications/bundle-jessie-strongswan/README_EN.md

 ### The light at the end of the tunnel

 To complete the installation, you should *have in hand the public IP adress of the other side of the tunnel*.
-Considering

-Pour finaliser l'installation, il faut *vous munir de l'adresse IP publique de l'autre extrémité du tunnel*.
-Assuming that the target server is configured correctly and wait only for your inputs, the procedure is confined to:
+Considering that the target server is configured correctly and wait only for your inputs, the procedure is confined to:

 * connect in SHH to your server
 * move to root via `sudo -i`